 DWE# is on the CPU/memory interface and is therefore a 3.3V signal in a mixed-voltage system.
-Since the DWE# pin is shared by KBDCS#, KBDCS# is now a 3.3V signal also.
+Since the DWE# pin is shared by KBDCS#, KBDCS# is a 3.3V signal also.
 The 7432 gate normally used to decode KBDCS# using AEN will have a 3.3V high input.
-If a 5V gate is used, the 3.3V inactive input at low-power suspend time could cause a current drain.
+If a 5.0V gate is used, the 3.3V inactive input at low-power Suspend time could cause a current drain.

-Also, the sense of SDIR is as follows: logic HIGH indicates an A-to-B exchange which is from CD31:16 to SD15:0; logic

-LOW indicates a B-to-A exchange which is from SD15:0 to CD31:16.
+Also, the sense of SDIR is as follows: logic high indicates an A-to-B exchange which is from CD[31:16] to SD[15:0]; logic low indicates a B-to-A exchange which is from SD[15:0] to CD[31:16].
 System designers must be careful to orient the 'A' and 'B' sides of the buffer properly.

-L2 cache is often placed on its own separate power plane so that it can be powered down when the system suspends.
-Bit D0h[6] is provided as explained below to select whether the cache control signals will be tri-stated or just driven inactive (high) during suspend.
+L2 cache is often placed on its own separate power plane so that it can be powered down when the system Suspends.

+SYSCFG D0h[6] is provided as explained below to select whether the cache control signals will be tristated or just driven inactive (high) during Suspend.

-Support for L2 cache is enabled by strapping SA0 low as described in the Strapping Option Summary section of this document.
+Support for L2 cache is enabled by strapping SA0 low as described in Table 3-2, "Strap Option Summary," on page 6.
 Any system designed for L2 cache should enable this support, whether the cache is actually installed or not.
 The size of the cache, the wait states, and the cacheable areas are programmed in L2 Cache Control Registers 1, 2, and 3.
-Then, the cache is actually enabled for operation by writing bit 5 = 1 in L2 Cache Control Register 1.
+Then, the cache is actually enabled for operation by writing SYSCFG D0h[5] = 1.